Adding and parameterizing components

 The availability of functionality depends on the license and may not be available in all deployments.

-• from the selection field,
+• from a selection field,

 • from the tree.